Efficient Computation of Whole-Body Control Utilizing Simplified Whole-Body Dynamics via Centroidal Dynamics: INTRODUCTION

 The proposed method's approach is different from conventional approaches of iWBC by altering the fundamental dynamics model itself.
 The advantage of the proposed approach is that it allows the direct application of conventional methods, including solver-based methods, constraint handling, and optimization construction approaches, to our method.

-The contributions of this study, which introduces a novel framework for improving efficiency, are as follows: \begin{itemize} \item Introduces a novel method for constructing reduced dimension rigid body dynamics in WBC, achieving high computational efficiency. \item Demonstrates how the reduced dynamics model can be integrated into various formulations of iWBC, providing a distinct approach that differentiates it from conventional methods to iWBC. \end{itemize} To elucidate these contributions, our paper is structured as follows: In Section~\ref{section2:wholenbodycontrol}, a brief overview of the whole-body control knowledge is provided.
-Section~\ref{section3:constructionofucdyn} proposes new novel method of constructing reduced dynamics.
-In Section~\ref{section4:problemformulation} the application of proposed method to conventional methods are introduced.
-The section~\ref{setion5:evaluation} provides the result with the proposed method.
+The contributions of this study, which introduces a novel framework for improving efficiency, are as follows: \begin{itemize} \item Introduces a novel method for constructing reduced dimension rigid body dynamics in WBC, achieving high computational efficiency. \item Demonstrates how the reduced dynamics model can be integrated into various formulations of iWBC, providing a distinct approach that differentiates it from conventional methods to iWBC. \end{itemize} To elucidate these contributions, the paper is structured as follows: Section~\ref{section2:wholenbodycontrol} provides an overview of whole-body control.
+Section~\ref{section3:constructionofucdyn} introduces a method for constructing reduced dynamics.
+Section~\ref{section4:problemformulation} discusses the application of the proposed method to conventional approaches.
+Section~\ref{setion5:evaluation} presents the results.
 Finally, Section~\ref{section6:conclusion} concludes the paper with a discussion based on the validation findings.

-\section{Constraint for Whole-Body Control}
+\section{CONSTRAINT FOR WHOLE-BODY CONTROL}

 Whole-body dynamics is a fundamental concept in robotics that expresses the dynamic behavior of a floating-base robot composed of multiple rigid bodies connected by joints.
 It describes how internal and external forces affect the robot's movements and can be expressed by the following equation: